j-berg-au/BOUNDLESS/content/Character Creation/Prophets/Prophet Talents.md

 - Progress towards healing Scars
 - Clear someone's stress
 - Trustworthy.
 As a Priest, people tend to trust your word.
 You gain +1 Boon on CERTAIN ROLLS?
+### Tier I
 ##### Beastspeak
 *Prerequisite: [[Druid]]*
-- Spend Stress to speak with animals
+- Spend 2 Stress to speak with animals
 ##### Greenspeak
 *Prerequisite: [[Druid]]*
-- Spend Stress to speak with plants
+- Spend 2 Stress to speak with plants
-### Tier I
 ### Tier II
 ### Tier III